9hax/simpleticket/readme.md

 To enable this functionality, firstly create a file at /opt/simpleticket/_CREATE_ADMIN_ALLOWED .
 This path can be changed in config.py.

+Please make sure to delete the _CREATE_ADMIN_ALLOWED file after adding all the administrator accounts you need, as leaving the file will enable everyone on the same network to create their own admin users without other authentication.

 ## Creating normal users

 To create a normal user, visit /add-user while logged in as an admin.